 Bottle shop with a small pub built in.
 Very good selection.
 Dog and child friendly

 Near westside or West Town, right by Grand Central, Goose Island Taproom, All Rise and On Tour.
 On Cinco de Mayo the place was absolutely packed.
 Must be doing something right.
 Pour your own concept with three breweries showcasing their beers along with a few guests.
 Wristband kind of thing if you are in to that.
 Burnt City is resurrected in time for Easter.
-Bold Dog Brews and Around the Bend
+Twisted Hippo and Around the Bend

 Few places where you can sit steps from the beach and get some food and a good drink.
 Not the best beer selection but you will find something you want to drink and the food is edible.
 Super nice staff.
 Open in the spring summer and fall meaning it it closed most of the year.
 Let's call it May thru September.
 Lots of times music in the evenings.

 German themed brewery in what is known as Malt Row.
 Steps from Begyle Brewery, both with different focuses makes the trip to one better when you also visit the other.
 A super short walk from Brown Line stop on Irving Park.
 Close by Jerry's Lincoln Square, Bad Apple and Half Acre Lincoln Avenue.